YoHana19/NiagaraSample/README.md

 reference:  https://www.youtube.com/watch?v=-7DXS7X3nn8&t=63s

 Left demo is not included in this repository but using same post process effect.
-You can download that map from Epic Games Marketplace for free, of which name is Soul City.
+You can download the map from Epic Games Marketplace for free, of which name is Soul City.

 ![OutlineTransition](https://raw.github.com/wiki/YoHana19/NiagaraSample/images/OutlineTransition.gif)
 ![OutlineTransitionPoor](https://raw.github.com/wiki/YoHana19/NiagaraSample/images/OutlineTransitionPoor.gif)